-In addition, the Gift Aid Small Donations Scheme (GASDS) enables churches and charities to claim a payment on cash and contactless donations up to and including £30 (from April 2019) where it is not possible or easy to obtain a Gift Aid Declaration, up to a limit of £8,000 of donations per church per year.
+In addition, the Gift Aid Small Donations Scheme (GASDS) enables churches and charities to claim a payment on small cash, contactless or chip & PIN donations up to and including £30 (from April 2019) where it is not possible or easy to obtain a Gift Aid Declaration, up to a limit of £8,000 of donations per church per year.
 Retrospective claims can be made back as far as 2 tax years.